nmarhari/Linux-Producer-Consumer-Problem/README.md

 # Linux Producer Consumer Problem

-This is a C++ implementation of the classic Producer-Consumer problem in Linux semaphores, System V IPC shared memory, and two processes.
+This is a C++ implementation of the classic Producer-Consumer problem in Linux using semaphores, System V IPC shared memory, and two processes.

 ## Requirements